HumanCellAtlas/dcp-community/charters/ExpressionMatrixService/charter.md

     * Provide feedback in the form of architecture sessions and written UX reports to the DCP community about the experience of building layered services using the public API(s). (e.g., *can the expression microservice be built using only public Data Store API?*)
     * Scientific "guardrails" to warn users when executed queries produce data subsets with questionable scientific utility
+        * For example, if a user queries for the expression of only a single gene across all lung cells, this query would trigger a warning that the returned data cannot be effectively normalized

 * External dependencies
-    * Dependencies on Data Store, Query Service, and Secondary Analysis to enable and expose quality control metrics
+    * Dependencies on Data Store, Query Service, and Secondary Analysis to enable and expose data matrices and quality control metrics
     * ~~Decision on at-rest and transfer matrix data formats~~
     * Dependency on Query Service for join queries on metadata